How rich is Paul Teutul, Jr.?

 Paul Michael “Paulie” Teutul was born on 2 October 1974, in Orange County, New York State USA.
 He is the co-founder of Orange County Choppers along with his father, and designed its logo.
 He appeared in the American reality TV series “American Chopper” with his father and brother and now has his own design firm, Paul Jr. Designs.

 So how rich is Paul Teutul, Jr?
-He has an estimated net worth of $10 million as of early 2016, which he has amassed from his motorcycle business, both his family’s and his own, as well as from the reality series which aired from 2003 to 2010.
+Authoritative sources have estimated that Paul has a net worth of $10 million as of early 2016, which he has amassed from his motorcycle business, both his family’s and his own, as well as from the reality series which aired from 2003 to 2010.

 Paul Teutul Jr. Net Worth $10 Million